- Best time to visit Denver: at a glance

 When should I avoid Denver?

-Avoid Denver during peak season (summer (June-August in Northern Hemisphere)) if you want fewer crowds and lower prices.
+Avoid Denver during peak season (summer (June-August)) if you want fewer crowds and lower prices.
 Also consider local school holidays (when domestic travel surges) and weather extremes (varies by region during peak heat).

 What is the weather like in Denver?